ClemensFMN/asm-stuff/_posts/2015-01-28-Calling-Assember.md

 Furthermore we use the nasm assembler - mostly because I find the syntax to be simpler and closer to the Intel documentation.

-=== Calling an Assembler Function from C ===
+### Calling an Assembler Function from C ###

-I have created a small [example project](https://github.com/ClemensFMN/asm-stuff/tree/master/int_exchange) which consists of a small C program whcih invokes an assembler routine in a separate file.
+I have created a small [example project](https://github.com/ClemensFMN/asm-stuff/tree/master/int_exchange) which consists of a small C program which invokes some assembler routines from func.asm.

-Nothing fancy, there are two functions taking two 64 bit integer parameters and returning one (their sum).
-Function sumoftwo_c is a normal C function;
+#### Passing Integer Parameters ####

-sumoftwo_asm is a "hand-written" assembler function.
+There are two functions taking two 64 bit integer parameters and returning one (their sum): sumoftwo_c is a normal C function; sumoftwo_asm is a "hand- written" assembler function.

 > make all

 compiles the thing and generates a list file.
-Somewhere around line #310 (at least in my case), the main function starts.
+Somewhere around line #340 (at least in my case), the main function starts.
 After some garbage (ok, not really - stack pointer setup etc), the interesting part starts: